Locations:

 How to set fitness goals you’ll keep

 SMART goals are different for everyone.
-They’re based on personal fitness levels and you’re your own desired outcomes.
+They’re based on personal fitness levels and your own desired outcomes.
 Often, it helps to look at goals in the short and long term.

 “In general, short-term fitness goals should be things you plan to achieve in the next six months or less,” advises Travers.
 “Anything longer than that is considered a more long-term goal.”